A different – and more effective – way to use discountsRelevant topics Archive, Conversion

 Would you rather have a 10% chance to get your product for free or a fixed 10% discount?
 And what does your customer prefer?
 Mazar, Shampanier & Ariely (2017) decided to investigate the attractiveness of this probabilistic free price promotions.
 Find out how to use the Las Vegas Gamble discount in your advantage!

-For marketers, the Super Bowl is always an interesting event.
-One of those times in the year when many US marketers (or at least the ones who work with huge budgets) get extra creative to draw attention to their brand.
-My favorite example is from Volvo (2015):
+For marketeers, the Super Bowl is always an interesting event.
+One of those times in the year when many US marketeers (or at least the ones who work with huge budgets) get extra creative to draw attention to their brand.
+My favorite example took place in 2015, when Volvo did this:

-They set up a contest where people could win a Volvo for someone else by tweeting their name and using #volvocontest during any Super Bowl car commercial.
+Volvo set up a contest through online video and targeted social advertising where people could win a Volvo for someone else by tweeting their name and using #volvocontest during any Super Bowl car commercial.
 With the idea to shift attention from the other car commercial to Volvo, they were a worldwide trending topic during the entire game.
 Oh, and they also received $200 million in earned media impressions and saw sales of their XC60 model increase with 70% in the month following the Super Bowl.
 Without even buying any of the most expensive advertising airtime of the year, which is why it was named “the greatest interception ever”.

 Less creative (or at least less innovative) is to tie a price promotion to a big event like the Super Bowl.
 In 2014, Gallery Furniture in Houston promised customers who spent more than $6000 during their promotion period a full refund if the Seattle Seahawks would win the Super Bowl.
 A promotion they labeled as extremely successful, even though it cost them $7 million.